-The goal of our national project, named CoGiRo, is to build a giant parallel cable-driven robot.
-This raises numerous issues: design, mechanical conception, modeling, vision-based control, etc. We will focus on the kinematics, static is only used for the cable model (not for the robot equilibrium) and we do not deal with the dynamic model.
+The goal of our national project, named CoGiRo, is to build a giant parallel cabledriven robot.
+This raises numerous issues: design, mechanical conception, modeling, vision-based control, etc. We will focus on the kinematics.
+Static is only used for the cable model, but not for the robot equilibrium.
+Also, we do not deal with the dynamic model.